 They either keep themselves in Focused Mode and not allow themselves to relax, which is Diffused Mode.

-Or they hardly pay attention to the problem, so naturally, they fail to solve the problem.
+Or they hardly pay attention to the problem, so naturally, they fail to solve it.

 The best strategy is to switch back and forth between both modes multiple times.